Adult Programs

 Identify Woodland Wildflowers

-Learn the names and habits of the wildflowers that cover the woodland floor in spring in this online class.
+Learn the names and habits of the wildflowers that cover the woodland floor in spring.

 Content Detail

-Through online study, live online class via Zoom, and in person exploration in the spring woods, you’ll gain a deeper appreciation of the beauty and diversity of woodland plants and their role and importance in a functioning woodland ecosystem.
+Through online study and two live, online sessions with an instructor, you’ll gain a deeper appreciation of the beauty and diversity of woodland plants and their important role in a functioning woodland ecosystem.

 Instructor: Chris Benda, botanist